ice987987/ioBroker.wiserbyfeller/README.md

 13. Click `save` button
 14. Click `Get authentification token` button and follow the shown procedure
 15. Click `close` button

+### Connect the Embedded Web Interface from Wiser by Feller WLAN device with cloud connection

+Installation procedure:

+1. Install Wiser by Feller WLAN device and connect it via the guideline from Wiser by Feller via the normal installation guide.
+2. Get IP-Address of Wiser by Feller WLAN device in your router
+3. Enter `IP-Address` of Wiser by Feller WLAN device in settings of ioBroker.wiserbyfeller adapter instance `Gateway-IP`
+4. Enter `username` of Wiser by Feller WLAN device in settings of ioBroker.wiserbyfeller adapter instance `username`
+5. Click `save` button
+6. Click `Get authentification token` button and follow the shown procedure
+7. Click `close` button

 ## Controls